schneiderl/zero-to-hero-interviewing/two-pointers.md

 typical questions that rely on two-pointers contain requirements like this:
 * search for two or more items
 * search multiple items in a sorted array
+* compare the end of the array with the begining

 ### questions to exercise it